nodejs/node/doc/api/errors.md

 <a id="ERR_CPU_USAGE"></a>
 ### ERR_CPU_USAGE

-The native call from `process.cpuUsage` could be processed properly.
+The native call from `process.cpuUsage` could not be processed.

 <a id="ERR_CRYPTO_CUSTOM_ENGINE_NOT_SUPPORTED"></a>
 ### ERR_CRYPTO_CUSTOM_ENGINE_NOT_SUPPORTED